losttype/blog.losttype.com/src/2015-08-19-lost-type-visits-some-office.md

 ## Thank you cards

-Thanks to Cards Against Humanity and everyone in the Some Office space for letting us hang out and having lunch with us.
-A special thanks to our new friend—[Frances’](http://losttype.com/font/?name=abraham_lincoln) old friend—[Dave of project](#) for organising everything, and showing us around!
-He gave us a sneak peak of a game he is working on, and you will definitely want to keep an eye out for that; follow him [on Twitter here](https://twitter.com/???).
+Thanks to Cards Against Humanity, and everyone in the Some Office space, for letting us hang out and having lunch with us.
+A special thanks to our new friend—[Frances’](http://losttype.com/font/?name=abraham_lincoln) old friend—[Daniel Zarick of #33CC77](http://33cc77.com/) for organising everything, and showing us around!
+He gave us a sneak peak of a game he is working on, and you will definitely want to keep an eye out for that; follow him [on Twitter here](https://twitter.com/danielzarick).

 <figure class="" data-media="Photo">
 ![](/media/2015/08/chicago-cards-11.jpg)